YB-Yottabyte/web102_prework/README.md

 The following **required** functionality is completed:

 - [x] The introduction section explains the background of the company and how many games remain unfunded.
 - [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
 - [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding.
 - [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

+The following **optional** features are implemented:

+- [x] Dark mode is implemented, allowing users to toggle between light and dark themes for better accessibility.
+- [x] A search bar is included, enabling users to quickly find games based on title or other criteria.
+- [x] The pledges and goals have been added to each game, showing the current pledged amount and the goal to be reached for funding.

 ## Video Walkthrough